cranhandler/cranhandler.github.io/about/visiting.md

  Spare bike helmets are in the basement, on the shelf against the north wall.
 Lubes and other basics are there too.

  To do laundry, plan ahead to give your clothes time to line-dry.
 Turn the water sources full on when you go to start the machine, and turn the water sources full off when the cycle finishes.

-If the machine falls off its stand, ask for help.
+ To use the oven, dial the "timer" to any number, and then set your desired temperature.
+Adjust down about 25°F since it's convection.

- To use the stove or oven, plug in the gray cord and turn on the gas.
-As soon as you are done needing heat, turn off the gas and unplug the cord immediately.
+ To use the stove, turn on the gas (red valve between stove and oven).
+Light the element with the lighter (drawer next to you).
+As soon as you are done needing heat, turn off the gas immediately (red valve will be perpendicular to pipe).

  Don't lick the roses in the summer months, they receive a weekly fungicide application until September.